howardroark/TemplateView/README.md

 TemplateView requires pairity between Views and Templates, where each View must be associated with a unique Template.
 Each extended View can be passed to another one as `ChildView`, or as part of the `SubViews` array.
-The top most contructed view is known the `ancestorView` and is reposible for constructing and rendering all of it's decendents.
+The top most contructed View is known as the `ancestorView` and is reposible for constructing and rendering all of it's decendents.
 A ChildView is a single extended Class that is acted upon when a contructed `collection` is also passed to it's `parentView` as a constructor option.
 Each item in the collection is contrcuted a ChildView, and the appropriate model is passed into